ctron/milo-ece2017/4diac-app/README.md

 # Eclipse 4DIAC™ example application

-This is the accompanying example application for the Milo talk.
+This is the accompanying example application for the OPC UA talk.
 It is an application based on 4DIAC.
 4DIAC provides two main
 components: an IDE and a runtime environment (forte).